-Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of the Journal of Namibian Studies and the journal Globalizations, and a consulting editor of the Canadian Review of Sociology.
+Suzan Ilcan is co-editor of the journal Studies in Social Justice and serves as an editorial board member of the Journal of Namibian Studies and the journal Globalizations, and a consulting editor of Canadian Review of Sociology.

 - Director of the MA in Global Governance Program • Professor, Sociology and Legal Studies